prehr/Automated_Lamp_AWS/README.md

 - Load balancer to route requests across both AZs.
 - RDS aurora-mysql cluster containing two instances for redundancy.
 - S3 bucket for storing apache code; currently only uses a custom index.php.
-- Github workflow to oversee lamp creation and updates.
+- Github workflow to oversee LAMP creation and updates.
 - Workflow scripts to create all resources and perform updates.

 ## Getting Started